Eugene Litvak, PhD

 Previously, Sandeep served as Director, Analysis & Planning at the Brigham and Women’s Hospital in Boston; establishing the department within their Center for Clinical Excellence.
 In that role, Sandeep served as an advisor to the hospital executive team.
 He oversaw strategic and business planning, departmental multi-year planning, cost benchmarking, and the development of capacity utilization and projection models.
 He played a broad role in the development of the hospital’s new cardiovascular center including strategy planning, financial analysis, Board approval process, architectural design and development, and operational planning.
 Along with his team, Sandeep led the development of models to assess and project the utilization of hospital capacity such as the operating rooms, inpatient beds, emergency room, cath lab, interventional radiology, outpatient clinics, and endoscopy.
 This initiative led to an institution-wide focus on enhancement of utilization of existing hospital assets.

 Prior to Brigham and Women’s Hospital, Sandeep worked in a variety of settings – management consulting with the strategy firm Monitor Company, equity research, investment banking, and manufacturing.
 Sandeep serves on the Board of Trustees of the Pro-Arte Chamber Orchestra of Boston.
 Sandeep has an undergraduate degree in electronics engineering from Bombay University, and an MBA from the Stern School of Business at New York University.

 Meng H. Kang, MBA

-Is Vice President of Strategic Partnerships and Special Projects at the Institute for Healthcare Optimization.
-Meng oversees all creative and business matters including strategic partnerships, strategic planning, educational programming, marketing, business development, proposals, contract and service sales, and client relations.
+Is Vice President at the Institute for Healthcare Optimization.
+Meng oversees all creative and business matters including strategic partnerships, implementation strategy, client relationship management, educational programming, marketing, business development, proposals, contract and service sales.